HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 {{ figure_markup(
   image="compession-methods-by-content-type.png",
   caption="Compression methods for different content types", description="A stacked bar chart showing the usage rate of different compression algorithms broken down by the content type.
-The stacked bars divide up the use of Brotli, Gzip, and no compression. `text/html` is the only content type that is compressed less than 50% of the time. `application/json` is approximately 68% compressed, `image/svg+xml` approximately 64%. `text/css` and `application/javascript` are each over 85% compressed. `application/x-javascript` and `text/javascript` are greater than 90% compressed.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQtfyTM9VEweN_Hli3IuxxqU1CRap4V5Q28baEs7aEBResoPRgk9Dwp1m_vdS9lzNlfO8J4hZN7GPT7/pubchart?oid=1292728213&format=interactive", sheets_gid="234112121", sql_file="compression_by_content_type.sql"
+The stacked bars divide up the use of Brotli, Gzip, and no compression. `text/plain` and `text/html` are the only content types that are compressed less than 50% of the time. `application/json` is compressed approximately 68% of the time, `image/svg+xml` approximately 64%. `text/css` and `application/javascript` are each compressed over 85% of the time, and `application/x-javascript` and `text/javascript` are compressed more than 90% of the time.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQtfyTM9VEweN_Hli3IuxxqU1CRap4V5Q28baEs7aEBResoPRgk9Dwp1m_vdS9lzNlfO8J4hZN7GPT7/pubchart?oid=1292728213&format=interactive", sheets_gid="234112121", sql_file="compression_by_content_type.sql"
   )
 }}

-Compared to the other content type, `text/plain` and `text/html` uses the least amount of compression, with merely 12% and 14% using compression at all.
+Compared to the other content types, `text/plain` and `text/html` uses the least amount of compression, with merely 12% and 14% using compression at all.
 This might be because `text/html` is more often dynamically generated than static content such as JavaScript and CSS.

 ## Server settings for HTTP compression

-For HTTP content encoding, the HTTP standard defines the [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) request header, with which a HTTP client can announce the content encodings it can handle to the server.
+For HTTP content encoding, the HTTP standard defines the [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) request header, with which a HTTP client can announce to the server what content encodings it can handle.
 The server\'s response can then contain a [Content-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) header field that specifies which of the encodings was chosen to transform the data in the response body.

 Both Brotli and Gzip are supported by virtually all browsers.
 On the server side, most popular servers like NginX and Apache can be configured to use brotli and/or gzip.
 We want to give some pointers on how to best configure text compression on your server.
 There are two types of compression settings:

  - for precompressed (static) content: this content is already compressed beforehand, ideally with the highest level possible, and the web server should be set up to find the appropriate compressed files based on the filename extension, for example.
  - for dynamic content, which is compressed on the fly for each request by the web server (or a plugin) itself, for dynamically generated text content

 When compressing text with brotli or gzip it is possible to select different compression levels.
 Higher compression levels will result in smaller compressed files, but take a longer time to compress.
-During decompression CPU usage tends not to be higher for more heavily compressed files, rather files that are compressed with a higher compression level are slightly faster to decode.
+During decompression, CPU usage tends not to be higher for more heavily compressed files.
+Rather, files that are compressed with a higher compression level are slightly faster to decode.

 Many support dynamically and/or precompressed HTTP and many of them support [Brotli](https://en.wikipedia.org/wiki/Brotli).